 A person or entity who is dissatisfied with the rector’s administrative decision may submit a request to the rector for reconsideration of the matter in question.

-The Minister of Education and Science rescinds decisions of the rector which are in contravention of the law.
+The minister in charge of higher education rescinds decisions of the rector which are in contravention of the law.
 The rector may appeal against the Minister’s decision to the competent administrative court.

 Requirements for appointment